 But Adams has another skill that came in very handy for the coming times: he is a trained hypnotist.

 Scott Adams had stuck to office politics throughout his cartooning career.
-That changed when the 2016 election campaign was in full swing.
+That changed when the 2016 election campaign in the USA was in full swing.
 Against the wishes of his California friends, Adams endorsed Donald J. Trump.

 Though he had refused to endorse anyone throughout 2015, Adams praised Trump’s skills.
 He called Trump a “Master Persuader."
 Adams also highlighted Trump's unusual “talent stack” or skills combination.